Harika-SVL/Azure_Devops/notes.md

-* By default Parallelism request is disabled we need to enable this by sending request to microsoft on this location [ Refer Here : 'https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR63mUWPlq7NEsFZhkyH8jChUMlM3QzdDMFZOMkVBWU5BWFM3SDI2QlRBSC4u' ]
+* By default Parallelism request is disabled we need to enable this by sending request to microsoft on this location [Refer Here : https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR63mUWPlq7NEsFZhkyH8jChUMlM3QzdDMFZOMkVBWU5BWFM3SDI2QlRBSC4u]

-### YAML
+## YAML

 * YAML is a data represntation language with name-value pair collection
 * It represents name-value pair as '<name>: <value>'